Pre-lien Notice

 A More Detailed Explanation

-Now that you have a quick overview of deadlines, here are some more specifics regarding lien notice requirements in Texas.
+Now that you have a quick overview of pre-lien requirements and deadlines, here are some more specifics regarding lien notice requirements in Texas.

 Contractor Types